MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/use-xrm-tooling-execute-actions.md

 search.app:
   - D365CE
 ---
-# Use XRM tooling to execute actions in Dynamics 365
+# Use XRM tooling to execute actions in Dynamics 365 for Customer Engagement

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]